 | Operational risk over AI and AI vendors Manage the operational risk of critical operations, including AI embedded in them and material service providers (AI and cloud vendors). | APRA Prudential Standard CPS 230APRA | In force | In force 1 Jul 2025 | Official |

-| CPS 230 transition for pre-existing arrangements Pre-existing contracts with material service providers must comply by the earlier of next renewal or 1 July 2026, when remaining transition relief ends. | APRA Prudential Standard CPS 230APRA | Commences | Deadline 1 Jul 2026 | Official |
+| CPS 230 transition for pre-existing arrangements Pre-existing contracts with material service providers had to comply by the earlier of next renewal or 1 July 2026.
+That transition relief has now ended, so CPS 230 applies in full to these arrangements.
+APRA also finalised targeted amendments to CPS 230 itself, commencing the same day. | APRA Prudential Standard CPS 230APRA | In force | In effect since 1 Jul 2026 | Official |

-| Automated decision-making transparency Privacy policies must describe the kinds of decisions made or substantially assisted by computer programs using personal information. | Privacy and Other Legislation Amendment Act 2024 (new APP 1 / s 16H)OAIC | Commences | Commences 10 Dec 2026 | Official |
+| Automated decision-making transparency Privacy policies must describe the kinds of decisions made or substantially assisted by computer programs using personal information.
+The OAIC public consultation on its formal guidance closed 15 June 2026, with guidance intended by September 2026, so the inventory work should not wait for it. | Privacy and Other Legislation Amendment Act 2024 (new APP 1 / s 16H)OAIC | Commences | Commences 10 Dec 2026 | Official |

 | Security and cross-border handling of personal information Take reasonable steps to secure personal information used with AI, and stay accountable for offshore AI providers that process it. | Privacy Act 1988 (APP 11, APP 8)OAIC | In force | In force | Official |